S0001Light/sWJz4Kchess/README.md

 # sWJz4Chess

+date started on github.com 11-13-2021

 In the works, creating a new Chess Board and way to Play...

-starting to write this in Pygame, any persons out there want to help create this game?
+starting to write this in Pygame, any individuals out there want to help create this game?

 Program Requirements: